The root of the problem

 In this case we can say that we have the maximum probative value, a certified legal value with respect to integrity and date certain of the picture or video.

 A fingerprint (hash) of the picture or the video is extracted for the certification, it is then sent to the service provider, who in turn sends back an electronically signed package.
 This package contains the original fingerprint and the moment of the reception.

 This process ensures date certain and integrity to the document, it is known as “Trusted Timestamping”.

 European Union, a large part of Latin America, northern Africa countries and others in the world operate under Civil law system.
 In many countries under the civil law electronic signature framework has been developed and enforced and the qualified trust service providers have been given special powers.

 Many other countries in the world including USA operate under the Common law.
 Common low is more open than civil law and stipulates that the electronic signature legal framework isn’t specified in laws and regulations.
 Generally in the USA and in the commonwealth area, the electronic signature is mentioned in the Electronic Transaction Act (ETA).
-Generally and simplifying very much the issue, any electronic signature is valid if the Judge accepts is as valid.
+Generalizing and greatly simplifying the issue, any electronic signature is valid if the Judge accepts it is as valid.

 Latest posts by Mario Scalabrino (see all)

 - Baffling facts about femicide statistics - 20/05/20

 - Press release – Final judgment for minor injuries including evidences certified with Certifydoc - 24/02/20

 - Defending yourself from overcharged bills by recording the conversation - 28/08/19